jaakkopasanen/Impulcifer/README.md

 `--dir_path=data/my_hrir` tells Impulcifer that the recordings can be found in a folder called `my_hrir` under `data`.
 Impulcifer will also write all the output files into this folder.

-`--test_signal=data/sweep-6.15s-48000Hz-32bit-2.93Hz-24000Hz.wav` tells Impulcifer that the sine sweep signal is this WAV file.
-Impulcifer will load the file and construct inverse filter from the test signal and use that inverse filter to turn sine sweep recordings into impulse responses.
-Seconds, bits, and Hertzes in the file name are actually not important and the file name can be anything. `--test` argument doesn't need to be supplied if the folder contains a file called `test.wav`.
+`--test_signal=data/sweep-6.15s-48000Hz-32bit-2.93Hz-24000Hz.pkl` tells Impulcifer that the inverse filter for deconvolution is this Pickle file.
+Alternative way is to provide a WAV file of the test signal and Impulcifer will load the file and construct inverse filter from the test signal.
+Inverse filter is used to turn sine sweep recordings into impulse responses.
+Seconds, bits, and Hertzes in the file name are actually not important and the file name can be anything. `--test` argument doesn't need to be supplied if the folder contains a file called `test.pkl` or `test.wav`.

 Various graphs can be produced by providing `--plot` parameter to Impulcifer.
 These can be helpful in figuring out what went wrong if the produced HRIR doesn't sound right.
-Producing the plots will take some time so be patient.
+Producing the plots will take some time.

 Sine sweep recordings are read from WAV files which have channel names separated with commas and `.wav` extension eg.
 `FL,FR.wav`.
 The individual speakers in the given file must recorded in the order of the speaker names in the file name.